OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A06.md

 ---
 Messaging extensions allow users to bring the application into a conversation in Teams.
 You can search data in your application, perform actions on them and send back results of your interaction to your application as well as Teams to display all results in a rich card in the conversation.

-Since it is a conversation between your application's web service and teams, you'll need a secure communication protocol to send and receive messages like the **Bot Framework**'s messaging schema.
+Since it is a conversation between your application's web service and Teams, you'll need a secure communication protocol to send and receive messages like the **Bot Framework**'s messaging schema.

 You'll need to register your web service as a bot in the Bot Framework and update the app manifest file to define your web service so Teams client can know about it.